 Again, while in the car, notice whether there is undercover or shaded parking when you pull up.
-For vehicles parked in the middle of summer, customers would prefer a cool box to drive home in.
+For vehicles parked in the middle of summer, customers would prefer a cool vehicle to drive home in.

 Toilets should be easy to find, easy to access and well maintained.
 As always, keep customer convenience in mind.

 If a property sees 40,000 passing cars a day, it doesn’t necessarily mean good exposure.
 Signage must be done right.
 This might mean having a large, illuminated pylon so your tenants are exposed day and night.